mrmorphic/hwio/README.md

 This will write out the n lowest bits of myValue, with the most significant bit of that value written to myPin3 etc. It uses DigitalWrite so the outputs are not written instantaneously.

+There is an implementation of the Arduino map() function:

+	// map a value in range 0-1800 to new range 0-1023 i := hwio.Map(value, 0, 1800, 0, 1023)

 ## I2C

 I2C is supported on BeagleBone Black and Raspberry Pi.
 It is accessible through the "i2c" module (BBB i2c2 pins), as follows: